 Passport Expiry Date:

-Please note that in order to participate in this tour, you must be in possession of a valid international driver’s license for motorcycles in excess of 500 cc.
+Please note that to participate in this tour, you must have a valid international driver’s license for motorcycles over 500cc.

 For inquiries or in case of any uncertainties, please contact us under firstname.lastname@example.org

-Owing to the fact that we shall have to fully prepay all suppliers far in advance, we require your full prepayment of the tour (minus the deposit) by latest 30.
+Because we shall have to fully prepay all suppliers far in advance, we require your full prepayment of the tour (minus the deposit) by the latest 30.
 September

 Please note that the following cancellation fees apply in the case that you are obliged to cancel the reservations for the tour at last minute:

-If cancellation is received: Fee (in % of total tour price)
+If cancellation is received: Fee (in % of the total tour price)

 between 01 and 14 October: 50 %